pbeza/wildland-core/docs/processes/0003_Documentation_structure_and_RFC_process.md

 # Front Matter

 ```
-Title           : Schema-Registry-less CDL deployment
+Title           : Schema-Registry-less deployment
 Category        : Feature
-Author(s)       : Wojciech Polak
+Author(s)       : Yours Trully
-Team            : CommonDataLayer
+Team            : Corex Team
 Created         : 2021-06-24
 Deadline        : 2021-06-26
-CDL feature ID  : CDLF-00016-00
+Feature ID      : FEAT-00016-00
 ```
 ````

-* CDL feature ID is only required for feature descriptions.
+* Feature ID is only required for feature descriptions.
 If the RFC describes
   a process, this field should be omitted.
 * Team field is optional.
-If missing, it's implied that CDL Team has created it.
 * RFC format allows other custom fields to be included if necessary, such as why
   RFC has been abandoned.
 * The author should commit the draft to a separate branch, for example,